celo-org/celo-monorepo/packages/docs/command-line-interface/governance.md

 OPTIONS
-  --deposit=deposit                                  (required) Amount of Gold to attach to proposal
+  --deposit=deposit                                  (required) Amount of Gold to attach to proposal --from=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d  (required) Proposer's address --jsonTransactions=jsonTransactions                (required) Path to json transactions

-  --descriptionURL=descriptionURL                    (required) A URL where further information about the proposal can
-                                                     be viewed

-  --from=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d  (required) Proposer's address

-  --jsonTransactions=jsonTransactions                (required) Path to json transactions

 EXAMPLE